ElofssonLab/TOPCONS2/README.md

     e)    hmmer3.0   (note that hmmscan should be compatible with the pfam database otherwise, you may encounter format incompatible problem)

-5. Test topcons2 workflow
+5. Test the topcons2 workflow
-   change to the folder test
+   change to the folder 'topcons2_webserver/test' run the command

-   run the command
+    $ ../workflow/pfam_workflow.py one_seq.fasta rst1 ../tools/blast-2.2.26/ ../database/blast/uniref90.fasta

-    $ ../workflow/pfam_workflow.py t1.fa myout1 ../tools/blast-2.2.26/ ../database/blast/uniref90.fasta
+    $ ../workflow/pfam_workflow.py multiple_seqs.fasta rst2 ../tools/blast-2.2.26/ ../database/blast/uniref90.fasta

-   You will find the results in the folder myout1
+   The example results can be found in the folder 'rst_one_seq' and 'rst_multiple_seqs' for the example fasta file one_seq.fasta and multiple_seqs.fasta respectively